 The One-Step’s rise is all the more remarkable because it comes at a time when demand for hair tools — which range from hair dryers to flat irons - is cratering.
 A more natural look is in style, boosting demand for air-dry creams, beach sprays and other products for styles that don’t require hot tools.
 US hair dryer sales slipped from $352 million in 2012 to $291 million in 2017, according to Mintel.

 “They’re not tossing their hair appliances, but they’re using them less,” said Shannon Romanowski, a director at Mintel who oversees the beauty, households and health and wellness categories.

 The One-Step addresses the difficulty of achieving a smooth blowout on one’s own head, a pain point that Drybar, Glamsquad and others have capitalised on in recent years.
 At just under $60, the tool is also relatively affordable — a few dollars more than a basic blowout at Drybar.
 Dyson’s Airwrap, another popular multi-tool launched in October, retails for $549.

 Though a strong seller from the start, its discovery by influential Facebook groups in the summer of 2018 “may have helped to generate awareness and buzz, leading to sales,” said Monica Arnaudo, senior vice president of merchandising at Ulta.
 Forever35, a popular self-care podcast, talked it up even earlier, in February.
+(Gee Thanks, Just Bought It, is produced by Forever35.)
 Features in People and other magazines and websites, including CNN, followed.

 Becky Olson, a public relations professional for the food and beverage industry in Grand Rapids, Mich. and a Peloton Moms member, said she learned about the device when a fellow member shared a before-and-after image to the group.